Advent - A Season of Hope, Love, Peace & Joy

 Starting four Sundays before Christmas, Advent in our family is a chance to carve out time to commemorate the coming of Christ into the world.
 It’s embracing a Psalm 46:10 lifestyle for a few weeks each year: “Be still and know I am God.”
 Be still.
 Wait.
 Savor.
 Gather.
 Invite.

 That’s what the Christmas season should be about, isn’t it?
 Instead of sprinting toward Christmas morning, Advent invites us to breathe deeply and appreciate the anticipation of Christ’s birth.
 But how do we do it?
 How do you add just one more thing to our already overwhelmed and overbooked holiday schedules?

 What we must realize is that it’s not about adding one “more” thing—Advent is about making space for the best thing, so our hearts have room for Jesus as Christmas arrives.

 As a busy freelance mama, I’ve discovered the need to schedule a time to meet with God during the four weeks of Advent.
-Reading Ann Voskamp’s “Unwrapping the Greatest Gift,” Max Lucado’s “Because of Bethlehem,” or another Advent devotional reading is an uplifting way to start my day.
+Reading Sherri Gragg's Advent: The Story of Christmas, Shanna Noel's The Wonder of Christmas, or another Advent devotional reading is an uplifting way to start my day.
 Advent devotionals guide my heart, and in doing so, guide my family’s experiences as well.